[Skip to Content]

 Online MSBST Courses & Requirements

-The online M.S. in Biostats degree is a 33 credit hour program that requires 25 credit hours in core courses with with 5 credit hours in electives, and 3 credit hours of public health education.
+The M.S. in Biostatistics degree is a 33 credit hour program that requires 25 credit hours in core courses with 5 credit hours in electives, and 3 credit hours of public health education.
+The courses are asynchronous and delivered in standard term lengths.

 Courses Hours